-Autism spectrum disorder (ASD) is a neurological and developmental disorder, which typically begins in early childhood and persists throughout the individual’s life.
-This disease is multifaceted, as it can hinder one’s sociability, cause learning problems, and hamper one’s overall executive functioning—however, researchers may have found a surprising way to counter or alleviate some of these affects.
+Autism spectrum disorder (ASD) is a neurological and developmental condition that typically begins in early childhood and persists throughout the individual’s life.
+This disease can hinder one’s life in several capacities: it can impede one’s sociability, cause learning problems, and hamper one’s overall executive functioning—however, researchers may have found a surprising way to counter or alleviate some of these effects.

-Nadig’s team reached these findings after studying 40 children, aged 6-9: some of these kids had ASD, while others did not; and some of them were bilingual, while others were monolingual.
-Each subject was tasked with sorting objects into different categories based on their color (e.g. sort the orange dogs and green cats into the orange or green group); then, they were told to sort these same objects based on their shape (e.g., forget about the color, sort the orange dogs and green cats by their shape).
+The research team studied 40 children, aged 6-9 years.
+Some of these kids had ASD, while others did not; and some of them spoke multiple languages, while others were only fluent in one.
+Each participant was tasked with sorting objects into different categories based on their color.
+For example: Sort the orange dogs and green cats into the orange or green group.
+Then, they were told to sort these same objects based on their shape.
+For example: Forget about the color, sort the orange dogs and green cats by shape.

-The researchers observed each subject as they shifted between these two tasks on a computer-generated test and then, at the conclusion of the experiment, compared the performances.
-They observed that bilingual children with ASD performed significantly better at shifting between tasks, as compared to children with ASD who were monolingual—which may be of meaningful significance to families of children with ASD.
+Researchers observed each subject as they shifted between these two tasks on a computer-generated test and then, at the conclusion of the experiment, compared the performances.
+They observed that bilingual children with ASD performed significantly better at shifting between tasks, as compared with children with ASD who spoke only one language.

-Ana Maria Gonzalez-Barrero, first author of the paper and recent McGill PhD graduate explains the implications of this study: “It is critical to have more sound evidence for families to use when making important educational and child-rearing decisions, since they are often advised that exposing a child with ASD to more than one language will just worsen their language difficulties.
-But there are an increasing number of families with children with ASD for whom using two or more languages is a common and valued practice and, as we know, in bilingual societies such as ours in Montreal, speaking only one language can be a significant obstacle in adulthood for employment, educational, and community opportunities.”
+While their findings appear promising, Ana Maria Gonzalez-Barrero, first author of the paper and recent McGill PhD graduate notes that further research is needed to better understand the effects of multilingualism on kids with ASD.
+She tells NeuroscienceNews: “It is critical to have more sound evidence for families to use when making important educational and child-rearing decisions, since they are often advised that exposing a child with ASD to more than one language will just worsen their language difficulties.
+But there are an increasing number of families with children with ASD for whom using two or more languages is a common and valued practice…”

-This research team plans to continue studying these very subjects with ASD as they grow over the next few years to see just how they develop; they hope to better understand how this bilingual advantage seen in the lab may carry over into real everyday functioning.
-And while the answer is not yet clear, the researchers believe that bilingualism may very well better the lives of children with ASD—and if nothing else, it is worth further investigation.
+The team plans to continue studying these study subjects with ASD as they grow over the next few years to see just how they develop; they hope to better understand how this bilingual advantage seen in the lab may carry over into real everyday functioning.
+And while the answer isn’t yet clear, the researchers believe that bilingualism may very well better the lives of children with ASD—and if nothing else, it is worth further investigation.